mikkelrom/mikkelrom.com/src/posts/the-levels-of-caching.md

 Session-storage survives a page-refresh.
 It is cleared when the session ends, which is when the tab/window is closed.

 ### Use-case
-Autosaving the contents of a text-field, since this data is specific to the current session.
+This could be used for a feature that autosaves the contents of a text-field, since this data is specific to the current session.

 ### Example